2600hz/kazoo5/doc/kazoocon/pivot2016.md

     -   James Aimonetti
         -   `Eye-Moe-Net-Tea`
         -   Commit to memory Patrick!
-    -   Kazoo Architect and Community at 2600Hz
+    -   {% BRAND_NAME %} Architect and Community at 2600Hz
     -   mc\_ on libera.chat #2600hz

 2. Presenter